International Travel and COVID-19

-General strikes (bandhs) are a popular form of political expression and can occur on short notice throughout the country, affecting access to services.
+General strikes (locally referred to as bandhs) are a popular form of political expression and can occur on short notice throughout the country.
+Such strike action can affect access to services.
 While bandhs are usually peaceful, riots and violence are possible.
 During a bandh, businesses and roads may close and transportation services may be unavailable or severely disrupted.

 Many mountain and hill roads, which can be hazardous even in the best weather, are intermittently impassable during the monsoon season due to landslides.

 Most public buses are often poorly maintained and accidents involving buses, often causing injuries and fatalities, are common.

 Trekking and mountain climbing

-There have been reports of helicopter rescue scams in the past; ensure that you are dealing with reputable helicopter companies.
+There have been helicopter rescue scams in the past.
+Ensure that you are dealing with reputable helicopter companies.
 Check with your trekking agency for updates on the security situation in the area.

 If you intend to trek:

-b) always hire an experienced guide from a reputable company;
+- never do so alone and always hire an experienced guide from a reputable company

-- buy travel insurance that includes helicopter rescue and medical evacuation;
+- buy travel insurance that includes helicopter rescue and medical evacuation

-d) ensure that your physical condition is good enough to meet the challenges of your activity;
+- ensure that your physical condition is good enough to meet the challenges of your activity

-- ensure that you are properly equipped and well informed about weather and other conditions that may pose a hazard;
+- ensure that you’re properly equipped and well informed about weather and other conditions that may pose a hazard

-f) advise a family member or friend of your itinerary, including when you expect to be back to camp;
+- inform a family member or friend of your itinerary, including when you expect to be back to camp

-g) know the symptoms of acute altitude sickness, which can be fatal;
+- know the symptoms of acute altitude sickness, which can be fatal

-i) obtain detailed information on trekking routes or ski slopes before setting out and do not venture off marked trails or slopes.
+- obtain detailed information on trekking routes or ski slopes before setting out and do not venture off marked trails or slopes

-Organize whitewater rafting excursions through reputable agencies only.
+Organize white-water rafting excursions through reputable agencies only.